“In preparing for battle I have always found that plans are useless, but planning is indispensable.” ― Dwight D. Eisenhower

 These people always have a “Plan B”- a contingency plan- for when their primary plan doesn’t execute as intended.
 Having a contingency plan can be crucial for your business as it can help you avoid disasters and ensure the smooth execution of your business plans.

 Without a contingency plan in place, the chances of your business/project’s success can reduce significantly.
 Let us first briefly understand what a contingency plan really is, why is it important, and how to create a contingency plan quickly.
 Read on…

 What is a Contingency Plan?
+(Definition & Meaning)